 Attention.
 Children are always vying for their parents' attention.
 The busier the parents are, the greater demand is for their attention and the less they can focus on each child.
-When there’s a new baby, it can be hard for the other child (or children) to accept losing his or her position as the center of attention.
+When there is a new baby, it can be hard for the other child to accept losing his or her position as the center of attention.
 Sometimes, the parents' attention is focused on a child who is sick or has special needs (for example, because of a learning disability).
 Kids will act out and misbehave to get the attention they want if they feel like they’re being ignored.

 Unique personalities.
-Your oldest child might be the headstrong one while the youngest is quieter and more introverted.
+Your oldest child might be headstrong while the youngest is quieter and more introverted.
 Differences in temperament can lead to clashes.
 Age and gender differences also can lead to sibling fighting.

 Fairness issues.
 Children are like little lawyers, always demanding fairness and equality and fighting for what they perceive are their natural born rights.
 A younger sibling might complain that her older sister gets to go to a concert and she has to stay home, while the older sister whines that she has to baby-sit her little sister instead of going out with her friends.
 Feelings of unfair treatment and sibling jealousy can lead to resentment.